quozd/awesome-dotnet/README.md

 * [ASP.NET Core Razor Pages in Action](https://www.manning.com/books/asp-net-core-razor-pages-in-action) - A comprehensive guide to how to use Razor Pages to create dynamic websites that are easy to test and scale. **[$]**
 * [ASP.NET Core Web API](https://www.manning.com/books/asp-net-core-web-api) - A book about designing and implementing APIs using the REST and GraphQL standards. **[$]**
 * [.NET Maui in Action](https://www.manning.com/books/dot-net-maui-in-action) - A book about creating mobile and desktop apps using a common set of .NET tools. **[$]**
+* [.NET in Action, Second Edition](https://www.manning.com/books/dotnet-in-action-second-edition) - An introduction to implementing full-featured, cross-platform professional applications on the Microsoft .NET platform. **[$]**

 ## Build Automation